Yoticc/NAOT/README.md

 2. Restart Visual Studio (This is necessary because after installing the nuget, part of the package’s functionality doesn't work)

 \
-If you install this packges in first time, you also need execute "dotnet publish" in terminal (This will trigger events.
+If you install this packges in first time, you also need execute `dotnet build` in terminal (This will trigger events.
 In which there is an update of Poweshell commands)

 Usage